Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Sequence Encoding, PCA Projection, and Decoding

 where $\mathbf{e}_a \in \{0,1\}^{20}$ is the standard basis vector for amino acid $a$.
 The full-dimensional representation is $d_{\mathrm{full}} = 20L$, which ranges from $460$ (zf-C2H2, $L{=}23$) to $5{,}240$ (Pkinase, $L{=}262$) across the eight families studied.
 This encoding is lossless and treats each position-amino acid pair as an independent coordinate, making no assumptions about residue similarity or physicochemical properties.
+Gap and non-standard-residue positions are encoded as the all-zero $20$-vector, so they contribute nothing to the inner products that drive retrieval.
+On decoding, a position is assigned a gap only if its reconstructed $20$-channel block is numerically zero (maximum entry below $10^{-10}$).
+Because inverse PCA produces dense reconstructions, every decoded position resolved to a standard amino acid; decoded sequences therefore contained no gaps, consistent with the $100\%$ valid-amino-acid rate.
+Sequence identity is computed over non-gap positions only.

-\paragraph{Why dimensionality reduction is necessary.} The full one-hot space is vastly over-dimensioned relative to the number of stored patterns.
-For the families studied here, the ratio $d_{\mathrm{full}}/K$ ranges from $1.5$ (WW, $K{=}420$, $d_{\mathrm{full}}{=}620$) to $142$ (Pkinase, $K{=}37$, $d_{\mathrm{full}}{=}5{,}240$).
-This creates two problems for stochastic attention.
-First, in the modern Hopfield energy, the similarity scores $e_k = \mathbf{m}_k^\top\boldsymbol{\xi}$ have variance $\mathrm{Var}(e_k) = 1/d$ for a random query on $\mathbb{S}^{d-1}$ (see Appendix~\ref{app:beta-star-analysis}).
-When $d$ is large, the scores concentrate tightly around zero, and extremely high $\beta$ is required to differentiate among stored patterns, which makes the energy landscape nearly flat over most of the sphere and renders Langevin sampling inefficient.
-Second, the one-hot encoding introduces massive redundancy: at each position, only 1 of 20 coordinates is nonzero, and the per-column sum constraint means that each position contributes at most 19 degrees of freedom (and often fewer when positions are strongly conserved).
-PCA removes this redundancy by projecting onto the directions of actual variation in the data.
+The full one-hot space is high-dimensional relative to the number of stored patterns; the ratio $d_{\mathrm{full}}/K$ ranges from $1.5$ (WW) to $142$ (Pkinase).
+This creates two problems for SA.
+First, in the modern Hopfield energy, the similarity scores $e_k = \mathbf{m}_k^\top\boldsymbol{\xi}$ have variance $1/d$ for a random query on $\mathbb{S}^{d-1}$.
+When $d$ is large, scores concentrate tightly around zero and high $\beta$ is required to differentiate among stored patterns; this flattens the energy landscape and renders Langevin sampling inefficient.
+Second, the one-hot encoding introduces redundancy: at each position, only 1 of 20 coordinates is nonzero.
+Principal component analysis removes this redundancy by projecting onto the directions of actual variation.
+We compute the economy singular value decomposition of the centered data matrix $\tilde{\mathbf{X}} = \mathbf{U}\boldsymbol{\Sigma}\mathbf{V}^\top$ and select the smallest $p$ such that the retained variance fraction $\rho(p) = \sum_{j=1}^p \sigma_j^2 / \sum_j \sigma_j^2 \geq 0.95$.
+Among all rank-$p$ linear projections, PCA minimizes the mean squared reconstruction error, making it the optimal linear dimensionality reduction for preserving the structure of the data.
+Across the eight families, the retained PCA dimension $d$ ranged from $34$ (Pkinase) to $186$ (WW).